 XBMC has been the favorite home theater PC software of advanced users for years, but thanks to the latest distribution OpenELEC 3.0, it is easier than ever to install XBMC on Linux.

 The benefit of using Linux instead of Windows 7 is that you will get a fast booting computer that is instantly ready to be used as a media center.

 OpenELEC is the latest attempt to create a small Linux distribution to turn your computer into a complete media center.
-Since the version 1.0 release, OpenELEC has been constantly improving and now the 2.0 version brings many new exciting features, including a PVR support and much more powerful GPU acceleration on AMD and Nvidia GPUs.
+Since the version 1.0 and 2.0 releases, OpenELEC has been constantly improving and now the 3.0 version brings many new exciting features, including a PVR support and much more powerful GPU acceleration on AMD and Nvidia GPUs.

 In fact, as OpenELEC advertises, I was able to install the complete operating system and media center in less than 15 minutes.
 Let’s have a look at the steps I did to install and customize the OpenELEC.

 First, you’ll need to download OpenELEC from their website.
 There are quite a few different builds available depending on your computer setup, so choose the one that best matches with your processor (Generic, Fusion, Intel).
 I chose the Fusion build as I was installing the media center to my AMD A6-3500 budget HTPC.

 The downloaded file is compressed with bz2 and tar compression, so you’ll need to use a compression software such as 7zip to uncompress the file.
 If you are using Windows, just run the application file (create_installstick) and choose the drive letter where your USB stick is located and the software will make a bootable USB stick for you.